remyferre/comment-dwim-2/README.md

 # Comment-dwim-2

-`comment-dwim-2` is a replacement for the Emacs built-in command `comment-dwim` which includes more comment features, including:
+`comment-dwim-2` is a replacement for the Emacs' built-in command `comment-dwim` which includes more comment features, including:

 * commenting/uncommenting the current line (or region, if active)
 * inserting an inline comment